Yord/shargs/README.md

 </summary>

-The [automatic usage documentation generation](#automatic-usage-documentation-generation) and [writing programs with shargs](#writing-programs-with-shargs) sections have more.
+The [automatic usage documentation generation](#automatic-usage-documentation-generation) and [building command-line parsers with shargs](#building-command-line-parsers-with-shargs) sections have more.

 </details>